Skip to main content

 export PATH=$PATH:~/.pyenv/bin

-but once done, just pick up the MacOS instructions at pyenv install 3.7.3
+When finished, pick up the macOS instructions at pyenv install 3.7.3:

 Set Up Spark Notebooks on MacOS X